alarmringing/interactive-portfolio/documentation_and_notes.md

 - three-bmfont-text only works with ASCII characters for now.
 - In the kinetic-typography example, torus looks weird but this seems to be a fault of its geometry implementation itself, not the text texture.
 - Cannon js is the physics library we are using.
+- Font loader (for font geometry) needs a .json font library, which can be generated [here](https://gero3.github.io/facetype.js/).
+Only .ttf format font files work.

 # Legacy notes from Gatsby + Netlify CMS Starter